Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

       }
    }

-As introduced before, it uses `REST`:term: to communicate client with server by means of requests and responses.
+As introduced before, we use `REST`:term: to communicate the client with the Java application server.
 Specifically, we use the Spring annotation *@RestController* to implement REST services in the server-side.
-Take a look to the
+Take a look to the `HelloWorldController <https://github.com/Kurento/kurento-java-tutorial/blob/develop/tutorial-1-hello-world/src/main/java/org/kurento/tutorial/helloworld/HelloWorldController.java>`_
-`HelloWorldController <https://github.com/Kurento/kurento-java-tutorial/blob/develop/tutorial-1-hello-world/src/main/java/org/kurento/tutorial/helloworld/HelloWorldController.java>`_
 class: